 Having a smart freezer stash of some of the best healthy frozen foods can be a great safety net for super busy days—or weeks when you can’t make it to the grocery store.
 Here are my go-to family-friendly frozen foods.

-Best Frozen Foods to Keep Stocked for Your Family
+Best Frozen Foods

 - Frozen diced avocado: This is great to blend into smoothies or to thaw as an easy finger food for babies.